Affordable Care Act Pros And Cons – What You Need To Know

 6. Expanded and inclusive Medicaid and Medicare

-The states that have chosen to expand their program, Medicaid coverage now includes uninsured Americans under 138% of the federal poverty level.
-This means that many Americans living below the federal poverty line can still obtain health insurance.
+In the states that have chosen to expand their program, Medicaid coverage now includes uninsured Americans under 138% of the federal poverty level.
+Many Americans living below the national poverty line can still obtain health insurance.

-7. Dependents can stay under parents’ plan longer
+7. Dependents can stay under their parents’ plan longer

-Your children can be insured under your health plan until they are 26 years old.
+Your children can be insured under your health plan until they are 26.

 8. Limits have been phased out

-Limits on lifetime benefits have been completely banned and annual limits phased out.
-Though this does not include grandfathered plans.
+Limits on lifetime benefits have been completely banned, and annual limits have been phased out.
+However, this does not include grandfathered plans.

 Cons of the ACA